khush-l/Smart-Drive/README.md

 # Smart Drive

-A route safety analysis tool that uses AI to evaluate the safety of different driving routes and provides real-time safety recommendations.
+A route safety analysis tool that uses an ML model to evaluate the safety of different driving routes.

 ## Features